 Set boundaries

 Set boundaries around how many extracurricular activities your child can participate in at a time.
 This will probably be difficult – you may feel guilty.
 You may fear being judged as a “bad” parent by your peers.
 You may fear you’re setting your child up for long-term failure.
 Don’t worry – they’ll still get into college!
-All that fear-mongering going around about your child’s future being doomed if they haven’t participated in a multitude of extracurricular activities is actually false.
+The idea that a child’s future is doomed if they haven’t participated in a multitude of extracurricular activities is false.

 Stop Doing Their Chores & Homework

-Say no to doing your child’s chores and homework for them (notice I didn’t say to never help them with homework – but there’s a big difference between the two).
+Say no to doing your child’s chores and homework for them.
+Notice that I didn’t say to never help them with homework – there’s a big difference between doing and helping.
 Have them help around the house.
-Sure, when they’re young, it can be frustrating that they can’t do as good of a job as you can with any given task, but this is how they learn.
-You want them to get practice and develop a sense of competency, feeling prepared to take responsibility for their own property as adults.
+Sure, when they’re young, it can be frustrating that they can’t do as good of a job as you can.
+But this is how they learn.
+As they practice the skill, they develop a sense of competency which helps them feel prepared to take responsibility for their property as adults.
 So with this one, you’re accomplishing two things: saving yourself time, energy and stress, while also empowering your children and teaching them to be responsible.

 Get Creative about Childcare